5 Minute Read

 Having your insurance policy serviced by the same person you bought it from is huge.

 "We’re here in your community.
 Our kids go to school with your kids," Brandon says.
 "I see a lot of people who get frustrated at a claim being denied because the captive or online agent isn’t there for them.
 They never fully understand or explain the process or why it is or isn’t covered."

 Looking for a great deal on car insurance?
 We can help!
-Dave’s insurance Endorsed Local Providers (ELPs) are experts with the heart of a teacher who have a solid track record of providing excellent service.
+Dave’s insurance Endorsed Local Providers (ELPs) are experts who have a solid track record of providing excellent service.
+In fact, people who use our recommended pros save $700 and get 50% more coverage on average!
 Find your ELP today!